Privacy Policy

 Section 2.1 - Institutional and Commercial Purpose

-In line with Article 6 of the LGPD (Purpose Principle), data processing is intended to:
+In accordance with Article 6 of the LGPD (Purpose Principle), the processing of data is intended for:

-- Perform service agreements or terms of use accepted by the user;
+- Performance of service agreements or terms of use accepted by the user;

-- Manage customer service, technical support and the processing of financial requests;
+- Management of customer service, technical support and processing of financial requests;

-- Communicate security updates, important corporate notices and personalized marketing (subject to the right to opt out).
+- Communication of security updates, important corporate notices and personalized marketing (subject to the right to opt out).

-We ensure that all personal data processing is supported by a legitimate legal basis, such as:
+We ensure that all processing of personal data is supported by a legitimate legal basis, such as:

-- Legitimate interest: to develop and protect our operational activities, provided they do not override the data subject's fundamental rights.
+- Legitimate Interest: for the development and protection of our operational activities, provided they do not override the fundamental rights of the data subject.

-- Compliance with a legal/regulatory obligation: storage of digital records required by regulators or tax law.
+- Compliance with a Legal/Regulatory Obligation: storage of digital records required by regulatory bodies or tax legislation.

-- Consent: collected expressly and prominently for specific, ancillary purposes.
+- Consent: collected in an express and prominent manner for specific ancillary purposes.

 Section 3.1 - Sharing with Third Parties

-The Organization restricts access to personal data only to business partners and service providers strictly necessary to operations (e.g., cloud infrastructure providers, payment gateways and external auditors).
-All third parties are contractually bound to maintain strict confidentiality and security levels equivalent to our standards.
+The Organization restricts access to personal data to business partners and service providers strictly necessary for operations (e.g., cloud infrastructure providers, payment gateways and external audits).
+All third parties are contractually bound to maintain strict levels of confidentiality and security equivalent to our standards.

 Section 3.2 - International Transfer

-Where data is stored on servers located outside the national territory, we ensure that the receiving country or international entity provides an adequate level of protection, using contractual safeguards such as Standard Contractual Clauses.
+Should data be stored on servers located outside the national territory, we ensure that the receiving country or international entity provides an adequate level of protection, using contractual safeguards such as Standard Contractual Clauses.

 4. Information Security and Data Retention